 Radon is a naturally occurring gas caused by the breakdown of uranium, which is found in many sub-soil locations in every state.
 Because it is a gas, it moves through crevices in the rock and soils under homes and eventually into the home.
 The EPA recommends that all homes be tested for radon, since radon is the second leading cause of lung cancer.
 EPA had established the remediation action level of radon to be at or higher than 4 picocuries per liter of air.

 There are several different equipment configurations used to solve an elevated radon problem.
-The radon remediation staff of Alban Real Estate Services is fully trained with the construction experience to select the most effective system consistent with the lowest possible cost to our customer and perform the installation effectively with the minimum of disruption to the owner’s property.
+The radon remediation staff of Alban Inspections is fully trained with the construction experience to select the most effective system consistent with the lowest possible cost to our customer and perform the installation effectively with the minimum of disruption to the owner’s property.
 An estimated cost for a radon mitigation system is between $1,000 and $1,500.

 Contact Alban Inspections Today

 The inspectors at Alban Inspections have successfully completed over 25,000 inspections, meaning you can count on them for the Peace of Mind you deserve.
 Call (800) 822-7200 today to schedule an appointment.